-1.1 A descriptive analysis of the regional economic conditions, including existing and emerging in-demand industry sectors and occupations; and the employment needs of employers in those industry sectors and occupations.
+1.1 A descriptive analysis of the regional economic conditions, including existing and emerging indemand industry sectors and occupations; and the employment needs of employers in those industry sectors and occupations.
 [WIOA Sec.
 108(b)(1)(A)]

-The Shenandoah Valley Workforce Development Board (SVWDB) service region (LWDA 4) covers more than 5,000 square miles and includes ten counties (Augusta, Bath, Clarke, Frederick, Highland, Page, Rockbridge, Rockingham, Shenandoah, and Warren) and six cities (Buena Vista, Harrisonburg, Lexington, Staunton, Waynesboro and Winchester) in the Shenandoah Valley.
-The region has a mix of urban and rural areas with a diverse blend of industry, agriculture and tourism.
+The Shenandoah Valley Workforce Development Board (SVWDB) service region (LWDA 4) covers more than 5,000 square miles and includes ten counties (Augusta, Bath, Clarke, Frederick, Highland, Page, Rockbridge, Rockingham, Shenandoah, and Warren) and six cities (Buena Vista, Harrisonburg, Lexington, Staunton, Waynesboro, and Winchester) in the Shenandoah Valley.
+The region has a mix of urban and rural areas with a diverse blend of industry, agriculture, and tourism.

-The population in LWDA 4 was 530,089 according to 2014-2018 American Community Survey data.
-The region has experienced 7% growth in population since 2009.
-The median household income in LWDA 4 is \$58,351 and the median house value is \$215,557.
-The region has a 12.5% poverty level of all people, with 8.7% of all households receiving food stamps/SNAP and 5.6% of occupied housing units having no vehicle availability.
+The population in LWDA 4 was 537,925, according to 2016-2020 American Community Survey data.
+The region has experienced a 7% growth in population since 2009.
+The median household income in LWDA 4 is \$62.615, and the median house value is \$226,595.
+The region has an 11.5% poverty level of all people, with 7.7% of all households receiving food stamps/SNAP and 5.1% of occupied housing units having no vehicle availability.

-The largest employment sector in LWDA 4 is Manufacturing, employing 33,185 workers.
-The next-largest employment sectors in the region are Health Care and Social Assistance (32,026 workers), Educational Services (24,773 workers) and Retail Trade (26,344 workers).
-High location quotients (LQs) indicate sectors in which a region has high concentrations of employment compared to the national average.
-The sectors with the largest LQs in the region are Manufacturing (LQ = 1.68), Agriculture, Forestry, Fishing and Hunting (1.50), and Transportation and Warehousing (1.39).
+The largest employment sector in LWDA 4 is Manufacturing, employing 33,194 workers.

+The next-largest employment sectors in the region are Health Care and Social Assistance (32,041 workers), Educational Services (24,094 workers), and Retail Trade (27,476 workers).
+High location quotients (LQs) indicate sectors in which a region has high employment concentrations compared to the national average.
+The sectors with the largest LQs in the region are Manufacturing (LQ = 1.69), Agriculture, Forestry, Fishing and Hunting (1.59), and Transportation and Warehousing (1.38).

-Sectors in LWDA 4 with the highest average wages per worker are Management of Companies and Enterprises (\$116,872), Utilities (\$65,131), and Finance and Insurance (\$65,041).
-Regional sectors with the best job growth (or most moderate job losses) over the last 5 years are Transportation and Warehousing (+3,237 jobs), Manufacturing (+1,593), and Construction (+1,342).
+Sectors in LWDA 4 with the highest average wages per worker are Management of Companies and Enterprises (\$119,354), Finance and Insurance (\$79,714), and Wholesale Trade (\$72,312).
+Regional sectors with the best job growth (or most moderate job losses) over the last five years are Transportation and Warehousing (+3,199 jobs), Construction

+(+1,1,119), and Wholesale Trade (+1,023).

-Over the next four years, employment in LWDA 4 is projected to expand by 0.4% or 4,162 jobs.
-The fastest growing sector in the region is expected to be Health Care and Social Assistance with a 1.3% projected rate of growth.
-The strongest growth forecast by number of jobs over this four year period is expected for Health Care and Social Assistance (+1,681 jobs), Construction (+699), and Transportation and Warehousing (+627).
-Manufacturing is forecast to decline annually by .3% however, this sector expanded by 1,593 jobs over the past five years and online job ads continue to show hiring demand with 940 online manufacturing job ads and 160 Installation, Maintenance and Repair job ads for the 30 day period ending January 3, 2021.
+Over the next two years, employment in LWDA 4 is projected to expand by 4,162 jobs.
+The fastest growing sector in the region is expected to be Arts, Entertainment, and Recreation, with a +3.0% projected rate of growth.
+The strongest growth forecast by number of jobs over this two-year period is expected for Accommodation and Food Services (+849 jobs), Health Care and Social Assistance (+833), and Transportation and Warehousing (+391).